rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: The main thing to me is to resolve the ambiguity issue.

-BT: We all do it anyway, so it's not like there's a pressing issue here..
+BT: We all do it anyway, so it's not like there's a pressing issue here.

 DE: This is an important issue for Chrome, and this bug keeps getting filed on Chrome.
 It'll be great to get this codified.

 BE: You mean allowed but not required.

-AWB: Is there something that does not allow historically.
+AWB: Is there something that does not allow historically?

-MJ: In 6 it is not allowed
+MJ: In 6 it is not allowed.

 DE: In 6 it is allowed for ??? and disallowed for ???.
 This is why ?? started working on it and it's now disambiguated.???